 Marinate lean cuts of meat for a maximum of 2 hours, and fish for only 20 minutes.

 Spice rubs are another way to enhance the flavor of your grilled food.
 Spices such as smoked paprika or dried chipotle can accomplish a similar effect to liquid smoke and taste delicious.
+On the other hand, if you’re really looking for that authentic smoky taste, an offset smoker is still the best option.
+However, you would have to take your cooking outdoors.

 A note on salt: Salt is best added to your food just before serving.
 If you salt your meat on the grill, it will dry out faster.
 In the case of red meat, the salt will make the texture tougher when added before grilling.
 Wait till it’s on your plate.